Diramore: Government official

 In 1997, Diramore graduated his first degree, and was appointed as a tutor at the Department of Music, National University of Arts and Culture, Yangon.
 Afterwards, Diramore won a scholarship and continued his study for the second degree, in Tokyo University of the Arts, from 2003 to 2006.
 In 2007, he became an assistant lecturer at the Department of Music, National University of Arts and Culture, Yangon.
 From 2010 to 2011, Diramore worked as an assistant director at the Department of Fine Arts, Ministry of Religious Affairs and Culture (Myanmar).
 In 2011, he was transferred to National University of Arts and Culture, Yangon as an associate professor of music.
 He became professor/ Head of Music Department, National University of Arts and Culture, Yangon in 2013 and got promoted as Prorector (training) of National University of Arts and Culture, Mandalay in 2019.
+After these years as government official, Diramore retired in 2021.

 Musician

 As a musician, Diramore is actively working as a composer, singer, music director, and music producer.